Analyzing trends: how do you do it?

 Microtrends are really small changes or trends that last for a short period of time, usually from 0 to 1 year.
 They can happen in any area, from technology to fashion to food, and they come and go quickly.
 For example, a microtrend could be a certain type of clothing that is popular for only a few months.

-So what trends do you think are there impacting your business?
+So which trends do you think are there impacting your business?

 Creating a trend analysis involves analyzing historical data to identify patterns, changes, and trends over time.
 Here’s a step-by-step guide on how to create a trend analysis:

 Define the Objective: Determine the purpose of your trend analysis.
 Clearly define what you want to measure or analyze, such as sales performance, customer behavior, market trends, or financial data.